cariappa93/Implementing_k_NN_and_Data_Visualization_with_ggplot2/README.md

-## Perform Lazy Learning k-NN on IRIS dataset and creating ggplot2 - R style visuals on Jupyter Notebook
+## Implementing Lazy Learning k-NN on IRIS dataset and creating ggplot2 - R style visuals on Jupyter Notebook

 **Points to note when using KNN:**
 - k-NN classifier are model-free lazy-learners as they delay the process of modeling the training data until it is needed to classify the test instance